davepowell/sagemaker-workshop/README.md

  ---

  For today's labs we will be working inside Jupyter Notebooks.
-If you are unfamiliar with Jupyter below are a few quickstart resources you can review or reach out to your moderator for assistance:
+If you are unfamiliar with Jupyter, below are a few quickstart resources you can review or reach out to your moderator for assistance:

    * [Jupyter Notebook Cheatsheet](https://www.edureka.co/blog/cheatsheets/jupyter-notebook-cheat-sheet)